fedepaol/cnf-features-deploy/cnf-tests/README.md

 # The CNF Tests image

 The [CNF tests image](quay.io/openshift-kni/cnf-tests) is a containerized version of the CNF conformance test suite.
-It's intended to be run against a cluster where all the components required for running CNF workloads are installed.
+It's intended to be run against a cluster where all the components required for running CNF workloads **are already installed**.

-This include:
+This includes:

 - Targeting a machine config pool to which the machines to be tested belong to
-- Enabling sctp via machine config
+- Enabling sctp via machine config, bound to the machine pool mentioned above
 - Having the Performance Addon Operator installed
 - Having the SR-IOV operator installed
 - Having the PTP operator installed